Post-master’s Certificate in Educational Leadership

 The post-master's certificate in educational leadership program prepares graduates to successfully lead educational organizations and transform schools.
 Coursework can be completed in as little as three semesters and is designed to develop your leadership potential as a school or district level administrator, supervisor, superintendent, or other leadership role.

 The 21 credit-hour program* is for individuals who have obtained an accredited master’s degree and active, renewable educator license and have at least two years of experience in an instructional personnel position that requires licensure in Virginia.
-Individuals who successfully complete the program are eligible for endorsement as an administrator/supervisor K-12.
+Individuals who successfully complete the program are eligible for endorsement as a K12 administrator or supervision.

 - Online and face-to-face options